cmmlin2016/hello0world/README.md

 Hi Humons!

-Hubot here , I like Node.js and Coffeescript (that's what I'm mad of!).
+Hubot here , I like Node.js and Coffeescript (that's what I'm made of!).
 I've had tacos on the moon and find them for superior to Earth tacos .